Serving beer since 1882, the Heritage Listed Sandstone Hotel is the only surviving building in the township of Noccundra.

-Noccundra Hotel is open 7-days (with the exception of Good Friday and Christmas day) and meals are available daily.
+Noccundra Hotel is open 7-days (with the exception of Good Friday and Christmas day & Boxing Day) and meals are available daily.
 Tours and group bookings welcome.
-Neil & Margie Turner purchased the business in October 2012.
-Originally from South Australia, they bring new ideas and fresh thinking to the (very) small outback town.
+Owners, Neil, Marg & Sarah purchased the business in October 2012.

-Along with their pets, George & Jane they entertain and enlighten travellers and locals alike on the history of the Hotel and surrounding area and some of the modern characters they’ve met along the way
+They entertain and enlighten travellers and locals alike on the history of the Hotel and surrounding area and some of the modern characters they’ve met along the way

 Accommodation at Noccundra Hotel is available in the form of donga-rooms (also called atco huts or camp style rooms).
 All linen is provided, the beds are made up and bathroom facilities are shared.
 Group bookings welcome.

-Noccundra Hotel is not a caravan park – we can connect a limited number of vans to power (bookings recommended).
 Free bush camping is available approximately 300m from the Hotel, with toilets and hot showers available.
 Registration is required for the bush camping – first in best dressed.
-Please note: the closest water fill point and dump point is Thargomindah.
-Drinking water is available to purchase from the Hotel.

 Services & Other Useful Info: